 It’s possible to complete the divorce process without the help of an attorney or a mediator.
 This works best for people who have no disputes over assets or the custody of children.

 “Many people go through the divorce process without legal counsel, and that can make a lot of sense in simple, straightforward divorces with few assets and debts and few disputes about parenting issues,” says Denver attorney Margot Freedman Alicks.

 She recommends hiring an attorney to give your legal forms “a quick once-over” before you file them.
 That way, you’ll make sure you haven’t made any mistakes.

 The do-it-yourself route isn’t a good choice for people with assets to divide or child custody issues, says Formosa.
 “If you have assets or children, you will want to speak with an attorney and draft a comprehensive agreement which divides your property and details how you will share time with your children,” she says.

 5. Shop for attorneys who offer free consultations

 Legal expenses in a divorce can be considerable.
-You’ll save money when you shop for a divorce attorney if you interview lawyers who offer free consultations.
-Chat with several attorneys to find one you can work with well.
+You’ll save money when shopping for a divorce attorney if you interview lawyers who offer free consultations.
+Chat with several attorneys to find one whom you can work well with.

 6. Understand what your attorney plans to charge